letmejace/Django-Blog-Project/README.md

 A Blog website with Django & Bootstrap4.
 There are several function in this website🎉

-User can have the profile and own picture which can add what users want.
+Users can have a personal profile and register the pictures they want.

 And every users can post, update, delete.

 If users lost a password.
-It can be find to send an email that register by users
+You can set a new password with an email that the user has registered.

 Built with: